oasys-lnls-kit/OASYS1-LNLS-ShadowOui/examples/README.md

 ## Flux Widget

 ### Example A: Flux of an undulator beam after a Double-Crystal Monochromator (DCM)
 In this example, a highly collimated undulator beam, modeled by a geometric source, passes through a Si(111) DCM, and the flux and power are computed using the Flux Widget.
-The flux is checked against [SPECTRA code](http://spectrax.org/spectra/index.html) [1] and the simple rule suggested by M. S. del Rio [2].
+The flux is checked against [SPECTRA code](http://spectrax.org/spectra/index.html) (see ref.
+[1]) and the simple rule suggested by M. S. del Rio (see ref.
+[2]).

 ![widgetsA](https://github.com/oasys-lnls-kit/OASYS1-LNLS-ShadowOui/blob/master/images/ExampleA_widgets.png "widgetsA")